whytot/BadgeForAppIcon/README.md

 #### 3.3 	OPPO (Support *)

 *:  Support , but need apply</br>
 Please contact the customer service staff on the OPPO developer platform by yourself.
-He will explain how to apply for this function.
+He will explain how to apply for this function.</br>
-*:  I am currently in the application stage.
-If I succeed, I will update this method.
+<font color='red'>*:  I am currently in the application stage.
+If I succeed, I will update this method.</font></br>

 #### 3.4 	VIVO(Not Support)